 We meet at 10:00 AM on the first and third Saturdays of the month at the Tucson Community Meditation Center.
 We invite you, your family, and loved ones to visit our practice.

-For those joining us this Saturday, November 15th for our third Saturday of the month Upaya Sangha of Tucson meeting, we will meet from 10:00 a.m. to noon, and our meeting will include brief sutra chanting, participant check-in, announcements, sitting meditation (Zazen), and a short tea break.
-After this, since Sensei Al Genkai Kaszniak will be at the Jack Kornfield program in Tucson, sangha member Tricia Dalby will lead a discussion of excerpts/teachings taken from two of Jack Kornfield’s books–A Lamp in The Darkness: Illuminating the Path Through Difficult Times (2011) and Buddah’s Little Instruction Book (1994).
+For those joining us this Saturday, October 1st, for our 1st Saturday of the month Upaya Sangha of Tucson meeting, we will meet from 10:00 am to noon, and our meeting will include brief sutra chanting, sitting meditation (Zazen), participant check-in, announcements, and a brief tea break.
+After this, Sensei Al will give a dharma talk on “If We Are Originally Enlightened, Why Do We Practice?.”